xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list patients.
-2. Nuudle shows a list of patients
+2. Nuudle shows a list of patients.
-3. User requests to delete a specific patient in the list
+3. User requests to delete a specific patient in the list.
-4. Nuudle deletes the patient
+4. Nuudle deletes the patient.

     Use case ends.